Ujhhgtg/mrdogs-mod/README.md

 ## Contributing
 Open an issue if you have found one or open pull requests if you have something to improve!

+## Known Bugs
+- Player entity dimensions are reset on death.